Can we affect the weather?

 fanciful and intriguing to think of the power of conscious thought,

 closer to the truth may be that an inkling of forward or developing

 conditions may be realised on a subconscious level and the mind may then

 decide to wish for that.
 When it indeed eventuates as 'predicted' there

 may be self congratulation.

 If one could really influence/control weather then a scientific experiment would need to be organized, whereby the person was handed at least 10 future eventualities for specific locations, unbeknownst beforehand, and instructed to bring those conditions about, then to compare to what eventuates.
+There would have to be unusual ones, like snow in February on Rangitoto, and a dust storm in Antarctica.
+These would all be arranged to happen on the same day.
 I doubt that any of these so-called geoengineers or cloud-seeders would agree to take part.
 It is a fairly obvious test of the validity of weather modification

 but such an experiment has never been done.
 They just keep accepting the massive amounts of govt funds (er,,taxpayer funding) for research but never come up with anything concrete or reliable.

 In plain English, it's a scam.